Erfanniks/Bookstore-Inventory-Management/README.md

 4. Deploy the application using Helm as described above.

+## CI/CD Pipeline Setup
+This project uses GitHub Actions for CI/CD.

+1. Ensure the following secrets are configured in your GitHub repository:
+    - `DOCKER_USERNAME`
+    - `DOCKER_PASSWORD`
+    - `DOCKER_IMAGE`
+    - `GCP_PROJECT_ID`
+    - `GCP_SA_KEY` (Base64 encoded GCP service account key)

+2. The CI/CD pipeline will:
+    - Build and push the Docker image on code changes.
+    - Deploy the application to GKE using Helm.

 ## Usage
 - Access the application at `http://localhost:8000` when using port forwarding.
 - For GKE, access the application using the external IP of the service if configured.